snabbco/snabb/README.md

-RaptorJIT uses [nix](http://nixos.org/nix/) to define a reproducible build environment that includes Clang for C and LuaJIT 2.0 for bootstrapping.
+RaptorJIT uses [nix](http://nixos.org/nix/) to define a reproducible build environment that includes Clang for C and LuaJIT 2.0 for bootstrapping (see [default.nix](default.nix)).
 The recommended way to build RaptorJIT is with nix, which provides the dependencies automatically, but you can build manually if you prefer.

 #### Build with nix